AI stocks tumble after short-seller attack on C3.ai

 C3.ai did not immediately respond to a request for comment.

-The rally has, however, slowed in recent days as concerns rise over the use of AI and countries move to regulate its applications.
+The rally has somewhat slowed in recent days as concerns rise over the use of AI and countries move to regulate its applications.

-(Reporting by Tiyashi Datta and Yuvraj Malik in Bengaluru; Editing by Shailesh Kuber and Anil D'Silva)
+(Reporting by Tiyashi Datta and Yuvraj Malik in Bengaluru; Editing by Shailesh Kuber)

 ((tiyashi.datta@thomsonreuters.com;))